Review the definition, examples, and case studies below.

-Making minor errors in citation or referencing conventions in an assignment that otherwise shows substantial original work.
+Making small omissions in citation or referencing conventions in an assignment that otherwise shows substantial original work.

 Watch the video to explore an instructor's perspective.